Characters: Detective Conan The Black Organization

 - Lady in Red: Wore a red suit in the first case she appeared in after shedding her schoolgirl disguise.

-- Meganekko: Wears glasses as part of her disguise.
+- Meganekko: Wears glasses as part of her disguise at first.

 - Mixed Ancestry: Like her younger sister, Ai Haibara/Shiho, Akemi is half-English (mother's side) and half-Japanese (father's side).

-- Necessarily Evil: Only worked for the Organization so they would let her sister go.
+- Necessarily Evil: Only worked for the Organization so they would let her and her little sister go.
 Of course, they were just using her all along.

 - Punch Clock Villain: Unlike her sister, she had a normal life outside the Organization.